-- Interviewing is the most frequently used, and usually most useful, fact-finding procedure used.
-We can interview to collect information from persons face-to-face.
-There can be several objectives for using interviewing such as finding out facts, verifying those facts, clarifying these released facts, generating enthusiasm, getting the end-user involved, identifying requirements, and gathering ideas and opinions.
+- Interviewing is the most frequently used, and usually the most useful, fact-finding procedure used.
+We can interview to collect information from person face-to-face.
+There can be several objectives for using interviewing, such as finding out facts, verifying those facts, clarifying these released facts, generating enthusiasm, getting the end-user involved, identifying requirements, and gathering ideas and opinions.
 However, using the interviewing practice must require proper communication skills for dealing effectively with people who have different values, priorities, opinions, motivations, and personalities.

 - Research: A useful fact-finding technique is to research the application or the problem that you are dealing with and want to put within a database.
-Computer trade journals, reference books, and the Internet are good sources of information which can make available of huge quantity of information on how others have solved similar problems/issues plus whether or not any software packages exist to resolve or even partially solve your current problem.
+Computer trade journals, reference books, and the Internet are good sources of information that can make available the vast quantity of information on how others have solved similar problems/issues plus whether or not any software packages exist to resolve or even partially solve your current problem.